dimagi/commcare-hq/corehq/apps/hqmedia/README.md

 The **unique_id** is a hash of the concatenated multimedia id and path at the time the item was created.
 That means this id will be unique within the multimedia map, but will not be globally unique.

 The **version** is the app version where the multimedia was added or most recently changed.
+The version can be `None` for applications that are unbuilt, and then any blank versions will be assigned when a new build is made.
 More on this below.

 #### Versioning multimedia